diegospinoza/rmarkdown_example/README.md

 This project is an adapted version of the practical material used in the course **"Data Analysis and Visualization in R for Health and Environmental Surveillance"**, offered in partnership with the Pan American Health Organization (PAHO) and Brazil's Ministry of Health.

+The original code for data processing and indicator calculation is in the course's source language, Brazilian Portuguese, but the final report was translated into English for demonstration purposes.

 The objective of the analysis is to calculate and visualize **Indicator 13** from the Health Surveillance Qualification Program (PQA-VS), a nationwide initiative of Brazil's public health system (SUS).
 This indicator measures the completeness of "Occupation" and "Economic Activity" fields in occupational health-related notifications.

 The analysis pipeline includes: